rafaelvargas/job-scheduler-scala/README.md

 ## Key Design Decisions

-- **Semaphore usage for concurrency control**: Using `Semaphore[IO]` provides a clean, functional way to limit concurrent jobs without manual locking or complex coordination logic.
+- **Semaphore usage for concurrency control**: The concurrency control is implemented using `Semaphore[IO]` to avoid manual locking or complex coordination logic.
 - **Failure Simulation**: Jobs have a 20% probability of failing midway through execution to simulate real-world failure scenarios.
 - **Cancellation Logic**: Jobs can be cancelled either before they start (pending status) or during execution (running status).
 - **Async Result Handle**: `submitJob` returns `IO[IO[JobStatus]]` - an immediate handle that can be awaited later, allowing non-blocking job submission.
 - **Polling to obtain final job results**: The `awaitJob` method polls job status every 100ms to avoid complex callback mechanisms.

 ## What could be improved?

 - **Event-Driven Completion**: Instead of polling to check job status, use a different approach to signal job completion immediately.
 - **Persistence Logic**: Add job state persistence (e.g., database) to make the scheduler resilient to restarts.
 - **Job Priority & Queuing**: Implement priority queues so high-priority jobs can jump ahead of pending jobs.
 - **Job Dependencies Logic**: Allow jobs to depend on other jobs, creating DAG-based workflows.